Delaware County verdict in auto accident case for girl injured at notoriously dangerous intersection. (Robley)

 Big, Heavy and Menacing

-The sheer size and weight of commercial trucks and school buses compared to other vehicles on the road means they pose a unique safety risk to other drivers.
+The sheer size and weight of commercial trucks and buses compared to other vehicles on the road means they pose a unique safety risk to other drivers.

 The average tractor-trailer weighs 80,000 pounds and measures roughly 65 feet in length.
 These vehicles accelerate and brake more slowly than the average passenger car, and truck drivers must contend with significant blind spots.
 It is estimated that a fully-loaded tractor-trailer traveling at 65 miles per hour in good weather may still need as much as two football fields, or 525 feet, to come to a complete stop.